 A PowerPoint presentation by Daniel J. Rinkenberger, Senior Vice President and Chief Financial Officer at Kaiser Aluminum last week highlighted many of the issues that senior executives have with PowerPoint presentations.
+Because it was PowerPoint overload in a huge sense.

 The theme of strategic direction was evident.
 But it could have been so much better presented with more use of visual imagery and fewer text slides.
+So, on the whole, it was full of content.
+But so much content that you could barely take it all in.

 The Principal Trainer at training business Time to Market.
 Based in Oxford, I run presentation and public speaking training courses, coaching sessions and seminars throughout the UK.
 Andrew Ivey on Google+